MeirionHughes/web-streams-extensions/README.md

 ### Timing Operators

-#### debounceTime\<T>(duration: number): Op\<T, T[]>
+#### debounceTime\<T>(duration: number): Op\<T, T>

-Buffers elements until a duration of time has passed since the last chunk, then emits the buffer.
-This is useful for scenarios like search input where you want to wait for the user to stop typing before processing.
+Emits a notification from the source stream only after a particular time span has passed without another source emission.
+Like delay, but passes only the most recent value from each burst of emissions.

-**Deterministic behavior:**
+**RxJS-compatible behavior:**
-- Starts a timer after each emission
+- Delays values emitted by the source stream
-- If another value arrives before the timer expires, the timer resets and the buffer grows
+- Drops previous pending delayed emissions if a new value arrives
-- When the timer finally expires, all buffered values are emitted as an array
+- Keeps track of the most recent value and emits it only when duration has passed without any other value
-- On stream completion, any remaining buffered values are emitted immediately
+- If stream completes during the debounce period, the most recent value is emitted before completion

 ```ts
 // Simulate rapid user input with pauses